JMixson/vite-react-starter-template/README.md

 ## About The Project

 This project uses the React app template files from Vite.
+Includes code for TailwindCSS.

 ### Changes